MrBounty/PZ-Mod---Doc/How to make a custom trait.md

 # What a trait ?
 Traits are modifiers, positive and negative, available to the player.
 Some traits can be chosen during character creation (indicated by a points value) and others may be given with their choice of occupation, also known as hobbies.
-Multiple presets can be made to save a combination of a profession and multiple other traits which makes it useful for players that want to quickly jump right into the apocalypse.

 ## Create the trait
 To start, you have to create a function in a new .lua file in `media\lua\client` which will be triggered when the game starts.